xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 15.0                 | 5.0                  |
 | **Level (%)**                | **Level 4**          | **Level 5**          |

+#### Explanation from Model:
+##### The road shows significant surface defects with visible ravelling and patching.
+There are also signs of pavement defects such as cracking, and some structural distresses like edge breakup.
+Estimated anomaly proportions: surface defects 30%, pavement defects 10%, structural distresses 5%.
 ---

 ### Road Segment 32